- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Get Out on the Water

 Know a friend with a boat?
 That’s the ticket!
 But if you’re like most of us, you probably don’t have any yacht-owning buddies.
-There are a few ways to get out to sea in Rockport.
-One option is Loblolly Seal Cruises, which take you on the water to see the local seal population.
+There are a few ways to enjoy the water in Rockport.

 We recommend 7 Seas Whale Watch, who we have traveled with twice.
 Both excursions were a great experience with lots of sightings.
 Spotting the humpbacks is indescribable.
 Click here to book the best whale watching in Gloucester!